-The Art & Creative Materials Institute, Inc. (ACMI) is an international association of over 220 art, craft and creative material manufacturers which seeks to promote safety in art and creative products through its certification program.
+The Art and Creative Materials Institute, Inc. (ACMI) is an international association of about 200 art, craft and creative material manufacturers which seeks to promote safety in art and creative products through its certification program.
 Many small companies, as well as large ones, participate in the ACMI product certification program.
 We are very proud of the fact that nearly a quarter of these companies are long-standing members (20+ years) of ACMI.
-To view a list of ACMI long-standing members, click here.

-For over 70 years, the ACMI program for children’s art materials has certified that these products are non-toxic (AP Seal) and meet voluntary standards for quality and performance.
+For over 70 years, the ACMI program for children’s art materials has certified that these products are non-toxic using the AP Seal.
 In 1982, the program was expanded to include a much broader range of art materials, including adult products, ensuring that they are non-toxic (AP Seal) or carry appropriate health warning labels (CL Seal) where necessary.

-ACMI’s Principal Toxicologist, Dr. Woodhall Stopford, is Board Certified as a physician and has over 25 years experience evaluating more than 60,000 art material formulations for ACMI members.
-In addition to being an expert in the field of toxicology, Dr. Stopford has a M.S.P.H.
-(Masters in Science and Public Health) and is Chairman of two ASTM Standard Development Subcommittees.
-ACMI also has a Toxicological Advisory Board composed of leading toxicological experts who act as a review board on issues of toxicity, review the criteria use by ACMI’s Toxicologist, and make recommendations to ACMI.
+Relationship with Duke University: ACMI’s toxicology team, located at Duke University’s Division of Occupational and Environmental Medicine, has over 30 years experience evaluating more than 60,000 art material formulations for ACMI members.
+ACMI also has a Toxicological Advisory Board composed of leading toxicological experts who act as a review board on issues of toxicity, review the criteria used by ACMI’s Toxicologist and make recommendations to ACMI.